 Configuring Cisco SG350 Series of Switches for Livewire+®

 This document is not an all-inclusive or even a step-by-step manual on how to configure this switch fully.
-It is provided as a guide and makes some underlying assumptions regarding the skill level of the person doing the programming.
+It is provided as a guide and makes some underlying assumptions regarding the person's skill level doing the programming.
 If you are not comfortable hooking up cables, assigning IP addresses, typing in a command-line interface, configuring networks, etc., you should contact your IT department for assistance.

 This switch tested, and the configuration is based on the following;